Robert Gillmor

-Robert Allen Fitzwilliam Gillmor MBE (6 July 1936 – 8 May 2022) was a British ornithologist, artist, illustrator, author, and editor.
+Robert Allen Fitzwilliam Gillmor MBE (6 July 1936 – 8 May 2022) was a British ornithologist, artist, illustrator, author and editor.
 He was a co-founder of the Society of Wildlife Artists (SWLA) and was its secretary, chairman and president.
 He contributed to over 100 books, and received numerous awards.

-Early life
+Early life and education

-Gillmor was born on 6 July 1936 and educated at Leighton Park School, Reading and the School of Fine Art at Reading University.
+Robert Allen Fitzwilliam Gillmor was born in Reading, Berkshire on 6 July 1936, and educated at Leighton Park School and the School of Fine Art at Reading University.
 He was just 16 when his illustrations were first published, in the monthly magazine British Birds.
 When he was a student in the art department of Reading University, he illustrated his first book, A Study of Blackbirds.
 Gillmor taught art and craft at his old school, Leighton Park in Reading, for six years before commencing a freelance career as a wildlife artist in 1965.

 Aged 13, he was the first ever junior member elected by the Reading Ornithological Club (later Berkshire Ornithological Club) and went on to illustrate the covers of its annual reports from 1950.
 He was eventually made the club's life president.